-Advancement of embryo culture media has increased the success rate of IVF and ICSI treatment by blastocyst transfer.
+Advancement of embryo culture media has increased the success rate of IVF Treatment and ICSI treatment by blastocyst transfer.
 A blastocyst is an embryo that has been developed in the laboratory for five or six days after insemination.
 It has elevated the pregnancy rate compared to conventional IVF which involves transferring embryos to the womb two to three days after egg collection and insemination.

-Blastocyst culture and transfer has maximized pregnancy rate and minimized chances of multiple pregnancy in IVF (in vitro fertilization).
-To let embryos grow for five or six days to the blastocyst stage of development in the laboratory helps in selecting best embryos for implantation as it elevates their potential for implantation.
+Blastocyst culture and transfer has maximized pregnancy rate and minimized chances of multiple pregnancies in IVF (in vitro fertilization).
+To let embryos grow for five or six days to the blastocyst stage of development in the laboratory helps in selecting the best embryos for implantation as it elevates their potential for implantation.

 An embryo that has developed for five to seven days after fertilization is called blastocyst.
 It has 2 distinct cell types and a central cavity filled with fluid.
 The surface cells that surround the cavity later develops to the placenta.
 The inner cell mass develops into the fetus.
 Under standard IVF culture conditions after 5 days of culture only up to 60% of human embryos progress to the blastocyst stage.
 We specialize in blastocyst transfer.

 - A large proportion of embryos developed in the lab may have some abnormality or genetic defect.
 Only those embryos develop into a blastocyst, which has higher chances of pregnancy.
 Thus blastocyst transfer offers good quality embryos for implantation.
 In the case of large numbers of good quality embryos at the blastocyst stage, excess embryos can be frozen.